Thesis

 Seeing revenue by product line is a goal; the table that contains the products and the table that contains revenue are implementation details.

-This is what you want to see in your output:
+This is what we want you to have to write in Trilogy

 select